Nebula-Block-Data/docs/Get_Started/Quickstart.md

 # Quickstart

-> [!NOTE]
-> This quickstart guide will help you set up your account and deploy your first model on the platform.
+> **Note:** This quickstart guide will help you set up your account and deploy your first model on the platform.

 Getting started is easy!